bevyengine/bevy-website/content/learn/book/getting-started/ecs/_index.md

 }
 ```

-The `query` argument must be mutable and the components we want to change have to be a mutable reference (`&mut`) for this to work.
+We need to make `query` mutable, and use a mutable reference (`&mut`) to the components we want to change.

 Don’t forget to add the system to the {{rust_type(type="struct", crate="bevy_app", name="Update")}} schedule: